 (b) Income Tax

-Under current tax legislation, the registered scheme is not subject to income tax as unitholders are presently entitled to the income of the Fund.
+Under current tax legislation, the registered scheme is not subject to income tax as unitholders will have the income of the Fund attributed to them.

 The benefits of any offsets for foreign tax paid are passed on to unitholders.